 - Divide and Conquer: It is a strategy used for splitting the data into two or more data segments based on some decision.
 IT is also termed as recursive partitioning.
 The splitting criterion used in C5.0 algorithm is entropy or information gain which is referred in detail in this post.

 The splitting criterion used in C5.0 algorithm is entropy or information gain which is described later in this post.

 - Pure data segment or children node: As mentioned above, the value of entropy determines the purity of a data segment.
-A value of entropy close to zero represents the fact that data is pure.
-This essentially means that data belongs to one or mostly one class level (class with a label).
+The value of entropy close to zero represents the fact that data is pure.
+This essentially means that data belongs to one or mostly one class level (the class with a label).
 A value closer to 1 represents maximum disorder or maximum split.
 This implies 50-50 or equal splits in the data segment.

 -p * log2 (p)

 Thus, for data segment having data belonging to two classes A (say, head) and B (say, tail) where the proportion of value to class A (or probability p(A)) is 0.3 and for class B (p(B)) is 0.7, the entropy can be calculated as the following:

 -(0.3)*log2 (0.3) - (0.7)*log2 (0.7) = - (-0.5211) - (-0.3602) = 0.8813

 For data segment having split of 50-50, here is the value of entropy (expected value of 1).

 -(0.5)*log2 (0.5) - (0.5)*log2 (0.5) = - (0.5)*(-1) - (0.5)*(-1) = 0.5 + 0.5 = 1

 For data segment having split 90-10% (highly homogenous/pure data), the value of entropy is (expected value is closer to 0):